Mr. Prince: We'll see you when you get back from image enhancement camp.

 For you fat kids, my exclusive program of diet and ridicule will really get results!

-- Another Simpsons episode had Bart sent to a fat camp, alongside other Springfielders like Rainier Wolfcastle, Apu and Kent Brockman.
+- "The Heartbroke Kid" had Bart sent to a fat camp after having a heart attack due to a steady diet from the schools new snack vending machines, alongside other Springfielders like Rainier Wolfcastle, Apu and Kent Brockman.

 - Family Guy: After Lois lost her memory from Stewie's attempt at matricide, she works at a fat camp and tries to keep the kids from eating each other.

-- An episode of The Critic has Jay's son sent to Exercise Camp.
+- An episode of The Critic has Jay's son Marty sent to Exercise Camp.
 Its right next to the Exorcise Camp.
+Marty ends up losing 30 pounds and becomes quite popular.
+Jay manages to lose a measly two pounds, which he is elated over, refering to it as his "college weight".

 - In the Hey Arnold! episode "Weighing Harold", Harold goes on a fat cruise which was pretty much a fat camp but on a ship.
 Unlike most examples listed here, the "Kid's Cruise to Lose" was actually pretty nice; with caring and encouraging trainers, fun exercise programs, and an all-you-can-eat salad bar.
 Unfortunately, Harold left the cruise even fatter than he was before.